-In the past week you have probably been presented with module guides for everything you’re studying, with a list of references to things you are being told to read.
+In the past few weeks you have probably been presented with module handbooks for everything you’re studying, with a list of references to things you are being told to read.
 Sometimes these will all be in the same referencing style and formatted in a way that you can understand easily what type of information it is.
 But sometimes, it might be more tricky to work out what exactly it is you are looking for.
 You can find yourself searching for a journal article, only to discover that it’s a book chapter, and you’ll never find it in a journal database.

 If you are feeling a bit confused by your reading list, don’t worry.
 It’s a common problem and decoding references does get easier as you become more familiar with the referencing conventions of your subject.

 There are some easy things to look out for in your references that will help you identify what type of information it is, and the key details, such as the author and title, that you would need to use in order to find it successfully.
 Take a look at the examples in the gallery to see what to watch out for.